Lorti/manu.ninja/_posts/2017-05-30-webgl-three-js-annotations.md

 ## Fade the Annotation Marker when it's behind an Object

-Both the 2D and 3D annotation markers are drawn on top of the object.
-It is not obvious to the user if the marker is in front or behind the object.
-An elegant solution to this is to lower the opacity of the CSS pseudo-element or sprite when the annotation vector is farther from the camera than the objects center.
-This way the user still sees the marker but also knows, if it is behind the object.
+The 2D marker and 3D marker are both drawn on top of the object.
+It may not be obvious to the user if the marker is in front or behind the object.
+An elegant solution to that problem is to lower the opacity of the CSS pseudo-element or sprite when the annotation vector is farther from the camera than the objects center.
+This way the user still sees the marker at any time, but can easily tell if it's behind the object.

 ``` js
 const meshDistance = camera.position.distanceTo(mesh.position);